Calthorpe, Norfolk: History

-The parish church of Our Lady and Saint Margaret
+Church of St. Margaret

-The church standing today was first built in the medieval period although there are remnants of an earlier Norman church within the building.
+The church standing today was first built in the medieval period, although there are remnants of an earlier Norman church within the building.
 The Norman church replaced an earlier church.
 Most of the remaining church was built in the 13th century.
 The church tower was built in the 13th century and is unbuttressed and faced in knapped flint work.
 Internally the tower has a low arch with several courses of mouldings which finish into the impost.
 The chancel dates from the 13th century with the nave being re-built sometime in the 15th century.
 Originally there was a porch on the south elevation doorway now gone.
 On the north elevation is the door used today which has a recess above the door on the inside which once contained a Saint Christopher as was the practice of placing the saint opposite the main entrance to welcome the parishioners and travellers to the church.
 The timber roof of the nave dates from the medieval period and is constructed with rows of Arch-braced trusses.

 The nave has four early English triple lancets perpendicular windows of which only one has any decoration.
 The widow in the chancel was installed in 1822.
 The octagonal font dates from the 15th century and sits on a pedestal with four lions, one to each corner with double tracery panel between each hunched lion.
 The octagonal bowls panels are also decorated with tracery with the underside of the bowl supported by carved demi-figures of angels.
 The font is topped with a red and green brightly decorated cover which towers above the font.
 The cover originates from the parish church of Saint Andrews at Buxton.
-The church is a Grade II listed building (English Heritage Building ID: 224484).